openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 ### Set up data source

-Once grafana starts you could go to the data sources section and search for `ZincObserve`
+Once grafana starts you could go to the data sources section and search for `OpenObserve`

 <img src="../images/grafana_1.png" width="50%" />

-Next let's add ZincObserve data source server details.
+Next let's add OpenObserve data source server details.

 You need to do following: